chandrabharat/url-alias/README.md

 6. Open your web browser and access the application at ```http://localhost:3000```

 ## API Endpoints
-The URL Shortener application provides the following API endpoints:
+The URL Shortener application provides the following API endpoints hosted on the BackEnd Server:

 ### POST /urls/createUrl:
 Creates a shortened URL by accepting a long URL and an optional custom alias.